 Introducing the SITO to Students

 I waited until the second week of school to introduce the SITO to my students.
 I wanted to make sure the procedures would be meaningful to them.
-The first week of school, students are bombarded with new routines, and I didn’t want the SITO to get lost amongst all that new information.
+The first week of school, students are bombarded with new routines, and I didn’t want the SITO to get lost among all that new information.
 I started by making sure they understood the term self-imposed.
 As soon as students realized they were going to have control, they were intrigued.

 Instead of providing a list of acceptable reasons for them to use the SITO, I asked students to brainstorm a list of reasons why they might need a self-imposed time-out.
 They mentioned things like being stressed about something that had happened in another class, being worried about someone at home, or feeling sad about something.
 I added some scenarios that I had imagined as well, such as being really annoyed with someone (even me) and wanting to stop themselves from having an outburst, being really tired and needing a break to wake up their brains, or simply being curious about what it would feel like so that they might know when to use it in the future.